galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

+Ridge, S.M., G.A.
+McKinley and M.C.
+Long.
+Projected increases in Arctic freshwater export reduce the North Atlantic anthropogenic carbon sink, in prep.

-Ridge, S.M. and G.A.
+Ridge, S.M., and G.A.
 McKinley.
-An expanded context for the nutrient stream: Regulation of North Atlantic anthropogenic carbon uptake by the uptake jet, in prep.

-Ridge, S.M. and G.A.
-McKinley.
-Projected increases in Arctic freshwater export reduce the North Atlantic anthropogenic carbon sink, in prep.
+Ocean carbon uptake under aggressive emission mitigation, in prep.

+Gloege, L., G.A.
+McKinley, M. Yan and T. Zheng.
+A Hybrid Physics Data (HPD) approach to global mapping of sparse surface ocean carbon data, in prep.

 ### Thesis